 Senior Division 7th & 8th grade 1st Emily Coy Ascension School 2nd Julie Gnaddinger St Gabriel School 3rd Evan Campbell St Martha School

 Junior Division 5th 7 6th grade 1st Caroline Cunningham St Agnes School 2nd Jay Scott St Martha School 3rd Mary Fultz St Agnes School

 Hello everyone...it is almost time to begin the fish fry’s.
-Our first fry will be on October 17, the third Friday in Oct.
 We would like to thank all who helped last year and are looking forward to another successful year.